ITU-BDSA23-GROUP21/Chirp/docs/report.md

 ![Illustration of the architecture of the deployed application](images/ArchitectureDeploy.drawio.png){width=100%}

 ## User activities
+We use a UML activity diagram to represent possible user activities.
+In our version, every activity in Chirp is included in the same diagram.
+This is shown by displaying multiple final nodes, where each final node represents one destination, depending on the activity the user wants to perform.
+Both diagrams should be read together, since we always assume a user starts off as unauthorized.

 ![Illustration of an unauthorized users activities in Chirp](images/UserActivityUnauthorized.drawio.png){width=100%}

 ![Illustration of an authorized users activities in Chirp](images/UserActivityAuthorized.drawio.png){width=100%}